Trump has been suspended from YouTube

-The streaming video service owned by Google will not allow Trump to add new videos for a minimum of seven days, it said in a Twitter post late Tuesday night.
-It will also disable comments on his entire channel for an indefinite period of time.
+The video-streaming service owned by Google will not allow Trump to add new videos for a minimum of seven days, it said in a Twitter post late Tuesday.
+It will also disable comments on his channel indefinitely.

 The White House did not immediately respond to a request for comment.

-YouTube confirmed that it removed a video from Trump’s account of his Tuesday morning news conference.
-It’s unclear what exactly the video contained.
-In remarks to reporters Tuesday, Trump criticized social media companies and the push to impeach him.
+YouTube confirmed that it had removed a video from Trump’s account of his news conference Tuesday morning.
+It is unclear what the video contained.
+In remarks to reporters on Tuesday, Trump criticized social media companies and the push to impeach him.

-Trump said social media companies were making a “catastrophic mistake” and doing “horrible thing for our country and to our country” after penalizing him.
+Trump said social media companies were making a “catastrophic mistake” and doing a “horrible thing for our country and to our country” by penalizing him.

 He also defended his remarks about the Capitol riot as being “totally appropriate.”